Disclaimer and legal notices

 Given the sheer variety of such environments (including types, versions, and functional architectures) there may be occasions when for example a page does not load properly, or a program is unable to run.
 While every effort is made to adhere to architectural and/or coding standards (such as confirming the validity of every Otoom web page with the World Wide Web Consortium (W3C) - see the W3C buttons on the bottom left of the index page) there is no guarantee a page or a program will work flawlessly for every user.

-In case of any problems the user should check his or her personal settings in the browser or operating system (for example, allowing Windows 10 to run the program).
+In case of any problems the user should check his or her personal settings in the browser and/or operating system (for example, allowing Windows 10 to run the program).

 Any account held on social or other websites (eg, Facebook, LinkedIn, etc and including blogs) is solely for the purpose of providing a link to otoom.net and to enable further comment in relation to topics featured on otoom.net.